 There is a mix of tags, murals and many iconic Banksy works, including ‘Girl with the Pierced Eardrum’ and ‘Well-Hung Lover.’
-Banksy began his career as anonymous street artist extraordinaire in Bristol, his striking images often have varying political and controversial themes as well as slogans and are created using multi-layered stencils and spray paint.
+Banksy began his career as anonymous street artist extraordinaire in Bristol.
+His striking images often have varying political and controversial themes as well as slogans and are created using multi-layered stencils and spray paint.
+There are several Banksy original pieces located throughout the city.
+The main locations of Banksy Bristol street art include well-hung lover on Frogmore Street and the grim reaper, located at the M Shed.

-I went on an informative street art tour with Graft, who organise graffiti workshops and tours, to learn more about the history of street art in Bristol.
+I went on an informative Bristol street art tour with Graft.
+This Bristol-based organisation has graffiti workshops and street art tours.
+You can go on their bristol street art tour to take photos of the most iconic street art and to learn more about the history of street art in Bristol.
 Our guide took us around the street art areas of Bristol and explained more about the various murals and the artists behind them.

 We also ventured to Nelson Street to see some of the huge murals that were created as part of the ‘See No Evil’ Street Art Festivals.
 There are some massively impressive works of street art including a man in a bowler hat piece by Nick Walker and a beautiful mother and baby mural by El Mac.
 They both really brighten up what would otherwise be pretty drab concrete buildings.